 Because of this long and varied history of settlement, Acadia today remains a patchwork of wild public parkland and private developed estates.

 We park the van and stroll down to a quiet cove to enjoy the warm sunlight, but several tour buses soon arrive and deposit hundreds of tourists from the visiting cruise ships.
-Most appear a little lost here, and many are dressed as though they have just come from a cocktail party, with tweed jackets, pleated skirts, and gold broaches.
+Most appear a little lost here, and many are dressed as though they were expecting a cocktail party, with tweed jackets, pleated skirts, and gold broaches.
 Some wear four-inch high heels.

 To a place called Sand Beach.